getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/react.md

 #### `fallback` (React.ReactNode or Function)

 A fallback component that gets rendered when the error boundary encounters an error.
-Can either provide a React Component, or a function that returns React Component as a valid fallback prop.
-If a function is provided, the function will be called with the error and the component stack at time of error, and a function that resets the error boundary to it's regular state.
+You can can either provide a React Component, or a function that returns a React Component as a valid fallback prop.
+If you provide a function, Sentry will call the function with the error and the component stack at the time of the error.

 #### `onError` (Function)